bitwarden/contributing-docs/docs/architecture/adr/0019-adopt-web-push.md

 ### Negative Consequences

 - Need to watch Safari support for Web Push which was just recently released at time of writing.
-- Costs for selecting a service provider.
+- Potential cost increases for selecting a different service provider.

 ### Plan